rafiddewan/CookingApp/README.md

         - Decreasing JavaScript bundle size using the treeshaking algorithm
 - Run packages with NPM scripts

-- devDepencies only tools that are used for development
-- dpeendencies are real dependencies used in our app such as REACCT API

 # APIs Used
-- forkify-api for collecting food data
+- Food2Fork API for collecting food data
-- Local Storage API allows us to save data within the browser (such as likes)
+- Web Storage API allows us to save data within the browser (such as likes)

+# NEXT STEPS
+- Create a "Create account" option page that stores information instead of using browser cache
+- Create the backend for adding items to a cart with a MySQL database
+- Delete all items liked at once